iuriikogan-snyk/nodejs-goof-insights/k8s-setup/README.md

 - `--cluster`: Deploy the Kind cluster.
 - `--connector`: Deploy the Snyk Connector.
 - `--monitor`: Deploy the Snyk Monitor (Optional).
+(This doesn't work locally)
 - `--demo`: Deploy the vulnerable demo application.
 - `--all`: Deploy everything (Cluster, Connector, Monitor, and Demo).
-- `--demo-connector-only`: Deploy only the demo application and the connector.
+- `--demo-connector-only`: Deploy only the demo application and the connector. (into an existing cluster)

 ## Step-by-Step Deployment